-Ever have one of those nights of sleep where you just can’t get comfortable, and the next day you feel like you’ve been run over by a Mac truck?
-It turns out that too many poor nights of sleep are really bad for your general health, as well as your spine.
-What’s more, your sleeping position may be exacerbating your back pain, or even a major cause of it.
+Ever have one of those nights of sleep where you can’t get comfortable, and the next day, you feel like you’ve been run over by a Mac truck?
+It turns out that too many poor nights of sleep are naughty for your general health, as well as your spine.
+What’s more, your sleeping position may be exacerbating your back pain or even a significant cause of it.

-Finding the right sleeping position is an essential step to getting a good night’s sleep, as well as protecting your back from long-term injury.
-Here are the best sleeping positions to both help you get a restful night and maintain a healthy spine.
+Finding the correct sleeping position is an essential step to getting a good night’s sleep and protecting your back from long-term injury.
+Here are the best sleeping places to help you get a restful night and maintain a healthy spine.

 On Your Back

-This is by far the best sleeping position because it evenly distributes your weight throughout your body, keeping your spine in a completely neutral position.
-The trick is finding a good way to support your neck so that your neck stays slightly angled down toward your chest (but not too far down).
-To accomplish this, place either a small pillow or a cylindrical pillow under your neck.
-Alternatively, roll up a towel and place it in your pillowcase.
+This is the best sleeping position because it evenly distributes your weight throughout your body, keeping your spine completely neutral.
+The trick is finding an excellent way to support your neck so that your neck stays slightly angled down toward your chest (but not too far down).
+To accomplish this, place either a small or cylindrical pillow under your neck.
+Alternatively, roll up a towel and put it in your pillowcase.
 This will help keep your head in an aligned, neutral position.
 Additionally, you may find it more comfortable to place a pillow under your knees, which will provide additional support and keep your spine neutral.

 On Your Side

-If you snore, then lying on your back is probably not the best option.
+If you snore, lying on your back is probably not the best option.
 Instead, it’s better to lie on your side.
-The trick here is find a side position where you spine is straight, as it’s tempting to curl up the body in this position.
-The best way to ensure this is to rest your shoulder on the mattress as well as place a pillow between your legs, and bend slightly at the hips and knees, almost in a fetal position.
-The pillow under your head should keep it aligned with your spine (again, keeping it neutral), otherwise you’ll likely wake up with a crick in your neck.
+The trick here is to find a side position where your spine is straight, as it’s tempting to curl up the body in this position.
+The best way to ensure this is to rest your shoulder on the mattress, place a pillow between your legs, and bend slightly at the hips and knees, almost fetal.
+The pillow under your head should keep it aligned with your spine (again, keeping it neutral).
+Otherwise, you’ll likely wake up with a crick in your neck.

 Avoid Sleeping On Your Stomach

-If neither of these positions are comfortable to you, then you may be tempted to sleep on your stomach.
+If neither of these positions is comfortable for you, you may be tempted to sleep on your stomach.
 Generally speaking, this is not a good position, especially if you experience lower back pain.
 This position usually pushes the neck back, keeping the spine fully engaged.
-That said, if this is the only way you can fall asleep, try at least putting a pillow under your hips and not using any pillow under your head.
+If this is the only way you can fall asleep, try at least putting a pillow under your hips and not using any pad under your head.
 This will keep your spine in the optimal position.

-If you’re experiencing back pain and having trouble sleeping, adjusting your sleeping position may make a world of difference.
-Remember, getting more high-quality sleep can help with both brain and body function!
+Adjusting your sleeping position may make a difference if you’re experiencing back pain and having trouble sleeping.
+Remember, getting more high-quality sleep can help brain and body function!